onebeyond/rascal/README.md

   // publication didn't exist
 }
 ```
+Prior to version 10.0.0, if you used Rascal to consume a forwarded message, the subscriber would automatically restore the original routing key and exchange to the message.fields before emitting it.
+This was added to support the delayed retry loop advanced recovery strategy, but should not have been applied to `broker.forward`.
+From version 10.0.0 this behaviour has been disabled for `broker.forward` but you can turn it back on by setting `restoreRoutingHeaders` to true in the overrides.
+You can also disable this behaviour in the `forward` and `republish` recovery strategies by setting `restoreRoutingHeaders` to false.

 **Since there is no native, transactional support for forwarding in amqplib, you are at risk of receiving duplicate messages when using ```broker.foward```**